 If you choose to stay the night in Milford (or more than one night), the hotel most synonymous with the tone of Milford is the Hotel Fauchere.
-Owned by the town’s mayor, Sean Strub, this boutique hotel with a Gothic-revival flair opened its doors in 1880, and has welcomed guests from all over the world.– Michael Alpiner for Forbes Magazine
+This boutique hotel with a Gothic-revival flair opened its doors in 1880, and has welcomed guests from all over the world.– Michael Alpiner for Forbes Magazine.

 In June or July, depending on the year, you’ll find the Milford Music Festival where local restaurants, artisans, and shops participate with musicians town-wide.